Tools FAQSend feedback

 Q. What are all the “packages” directories for?

-After you run pub, you’ll notice that your package has little
+After you run pub, you might notice that your package has little

 directories sprinkled all over it.
-These are needed to make
+Before 1.19, these directories were

 When your code has an import with the

 implementation like the VM or dart2js translates that to a path or URL.

 This path used to be relative to the

 from information in the